alldaygzchen/angularOld/readme.md

 ```

-# Chap7
+# Chap7 (Observables)

-- observable: data source from Events, Http requests ....
+- observable: A data stream that emits value over time and other parts of the program can subscribe.
+(E.g. data source from Events, Http requests ....)
-- observer: the subscribe code where we receive data, receive error and receive completion(not always complete such as interval)
+- observer: The output of the observable.
+Three possibles methods inside it: next() (receive data), error()(receive error) and complete() (receive completion) [not always complete such as interval]
-- observable are just alternative methids such as callback and promises
+- observable are just alternative methods such as callback and promises
 - observable basics (delete subscription when leaving the component)

 ```